 Labor Day lookout

-Keep a close watch on summer diseases like brown patch, Pythium, summer patch, gray leaf spot and anthracnose.
+Keep a close watch on summer diseases such as brown patch, Pythium, summer patch, gray leaf spot and anthracnose.
 Although the weather is changing, sufficient protection is often needed headed into Labor Day weekend and beyond, especially considering the elevated play volume and likelihood of a late-summer heat wave.

 Be sure the turf is adequately guarded against the myriad diseases that can linger into late August and early September.
 This is not a time to take the foot off the pedal and allow for damage to set in that could affect turf health long into the fall and winter months.
 Remain diligent with program schedules, especially when summer heat and humidity remain in the 10-day forecast.
 Keeping inoculum under control now should pay dividends next spring.